OData/WebApi/_posts/2015-04-28-03-04-custom-routing-convention.md

 category: "3.
 Routing"
 ---

-It's easy to custom your own routing convention to override the default Web API OData routing.
+It's easy to custom your own routing convention to override the default Web API OData routing convention.
 Let's see how to target it.

 ### Property access routing convention

-From built-in routing convention section, we know that developer should add many actions for every property access.
+From built-in routing convention section, we know that users should add many actions for every property access.

-For example, if the client issues he following property access,
+For example, if the client issues the following property access request Uris:

 {% highlight csharp %}
 ~/odata/Customers(1)/Orders